These 8 Essential Oils for Menstrual Cramps Are Like Nature's Midol

 Take a look at the best essential oils that can help menstrual cramps below.

 Cue that cooling feeling.
 "Peppermint is an herbaceous oil that's popular for its refreshing and invigorating aroma," says Sara Panton, co-founder of Vitruvi.
 "From headaches to cramps, peppermint essential oil has an incredibly refreshing and bright scent that leaves you feeling more balanced and can help decrease feelings of nausea and cramping associated with menstruation.
 Breathing peppermint oil in the air helps to promote deeper breaths, which improves oxygen in muscles and eases tension.
 When applied topically, the tingling sensation helps to increase blood circulation to that area."
-She recommends either diffusing the essential oil, or if you want to apply topically, add a few drops to peppermint oil and massage your lower abdomen.
+She recommends either diffusing the essential oil or, if you want to apply topically, adding a few drops to a carrier oil and massaging your lower abdomen.

 "It's a natural astringent, so it helps flush out toxins and helps with water retention.
 You can use it in a diffuser, in a bath, or mix with some coconut oil and rub it directly on the skin," Kofsky says.